Stronger than sarcoma: Tulsa firefighter remains in high spirits amid rare cancer battle

 He has also received dozens of blood transfusions — about one to two per day in recent weeks — after the wound from his biopsy failed to heal properly, causing him to lose large amounts of Type O-negative blood.

-Harrison on Thursday successfully underwent a lengthy palliative surgery at MD Anderson Cancer Center in Houston, Texas, to amputate part of his arm to stop the bleeding so he can continue his treatments.
+Harrison on Thursday successfully underwent a lengthy palliative surgery at MD Anderson Cancer Center in Houston, Texas, to amputate his arm to stop the bleeding so he can continue his treatments.

 Doctors removed Harrison’s shoulder, two ribs and collarbone during the seven-hour procedure.
 He will spend the next two weeks in the hospital.